Papua New Guinea

 Impact

-The program offers online skills training via smartphone using Bero, supported by in-person tutorials and video conference sessions.
-The face-to-face opportunities are designed to reinforce content delivered through the online platform, and to address site-specific challenges.
+The program offered online skills training via smartphone using Bero (our mobile learning platform) supported by in-person tutorials and video conference sessions.
+The face-to-face opportunities were designed to reinforce content delivered through the online platform, and to address site-specific challenges.

 In early 2023, an independent evaluation of the program was published in The Lancet Regional Health - Western Pacific validating the digital learning approach for resource-limited hospitals when coupled with peer mentoring and embedded in a broader development program.